 Contents of a privacy statement

-There are several aspects that are mandatory contents of a privacy statement.
-Other than the ways and means of gathering personal data, you need to include:
+There are several aspects that are mandatory for a privacy statement.
+Other than the ways and means of gathering personal data, you may need to include:

 - The purpose and legal basis of the processing.
 If the organization is claiming a legitimate interest, what interest is at stake

 - The identity of the person who is responsible